ZipCodeCore/TreesGrowDownward/README.md

     - call containsNodeRecursive on current's left node
     - otherwise call is on the right node.

-Build a simple start method to the recursion:
+Build a simple start method to the recursion much like we did with the `add` and `addRecursive` methods:
 `public boolean containsNode(Integer value) `

 These two methods need to be able to pass a test like this one: